Hamad55556/ESP32_Smart_AC_Controller/README.md

 ## IR signal reverse engineering

-First thing I tried was finding a library or a signal database that already had my AC unit in it, spent a while on that and nothing worked.
-So I gave up and just decided to copy the raw signal directly from the remote and replay it exactly as-is, wired up an IR receiver to the ESP32, pointed the remote at it and started capturing.
+The first thing I tried was finding a library or a signal database that already had my AC unit in it.
+I spent a while looking, but nothing worked.
+So, I decided to just copy the raw signal directly from the remote and replay it exactly as-is.
+I wired an IR receiver to the ESP32, pointed the remote at it, and started capturing.

-The problem was noise, every capture looked slightly different and when I replayed it the AC just ignored it.
-The signal is 104 bits long and encodes the full AC state in one go, temperature, mode, fan speed, everything, so even a few bad bits and the AC rejects the whole thing.
-Manually comparing captures wasn't really an option so I just captured the same button press a bunch of times and had an AI read through all of them and pull out the common values.
-Whatever was consistent across all captures was the real signal and the rest was just noise, so from that I built a Frankenstein signal from those stable numbers and it worked first try.
-Did the same thing for OFF, 24°C, and 20°C.
+The immediate problem was electrical noise.
+Every capture looked slightly different, and when I replayed the signal, the AC just ignored it.
+The payload is 104 bits long and encodes the full AC state—temperature, mode, fan speed, everything—in a single burst.
+If even a few bits are distorted by noise, the unit rejects the whole command.

+I definitely didn't want to sit there manually cross-referencing massive arrays of numbers, so I took a different approach.
+What if I just captured the exact same button press a dozen times and compared them?
+I recorded multiple samples and had an AI filter through them to pull out the common values.
+Whatever stayed consistent across all the captures was the real signal, and the fluctuating numbers were just noise.
+I stitched those stable numbers together into a clean "Frankenstein" signal, and it worked on the first try.
+I repeated the process to map out OFF, 24°C, and 20°C.

+Custom IR Driver:

-For sending the signal I used a 2N2222 NPN transistor to drive the IR LED at a carrier frequency of 38kHz, GPIO pins on the ESP32 can only push around 12mA which isn't nearly enough to reach across a room, the transistor bumps that up to the ~100mA the LED actually needs.
-After that it was just the Blynk side, created the virtual pins, connected them to the ESP32, set up the buttons in the app and that was it.
+ESP32 GPIO pins can only push around 12mA, which isn't nearly enough to blast a signal across a room.
+To fix this, I used a 2N2222 NPN transistor to drive the IR LED at a 38kHz carrier frequency.
+The transistor acts as a low-side switch to bump the current up to the ~100mA the LED actually needs.

+   Blynk Integration:

+   For the remote control side, I created virtual pins in the Blynk app, linked them to the ESP32, and set up the interface buttons to trigger the specific arrays over WiFi.
     ---

 ## Hardware

 - ESP32 WROOM-32
 - VS1838B IR receiver (GPIO 18) — for capturing
 - IR LED 940nm + 2N2222 transistor + resistors — for sending
-- Powered over USB
+- Powered over USB through my pc for now but planning on putting batteries when i have free time

 Wiring diagram is in [`/docs`](docs/).